-If you have received a non-renewable entrance scholarship and your final grades are higher than those we used for your initial scholarship assessment, you may request a review by submitting an official final transcript to the Registrar’s Office and emailing the Awards Office (email@example.com) before July 30.
+If you completed the General Entrance Award Application and have received a non-renewable entrance scholarship and your final grades are higher than those we used for your initial scholarship assessment in March, you may request a review by having an official final transcript submitted to the Registrar’s Office and emailing the Awards Office (firstname.lastname@example.org) before July 31st.

 I have been awarded a renewable award.
 What are the requirements for renewal?